ROCm/HIP/hipify-clang/README.md

 sudo dpkg -i cuda-repo-ubuntu1404_7.5-18_amd64.deb sudo apt-get update && sudo apt-get install cuda-minimal-build-7-5 cuda-curand-dev-7-5
 ```

 To set additional options like Language Selection (only "-x cuda" is supported), Preprocessor Definition (-D), Include Path (-I), etc., options delimiter "--" should be used before them, for instance:

 ```shell
 ./hipify-clang -print-stats sort_kernel.cu -- -x cuda -I/srv/git/HIP/include -I/usr/local/cuda-7.5/include -DX=1
 ```

-Delimiter "--" is used to separate hipify-clang options (before the delimeter) from clang options (after the delimeter).
-It is strongly recomended to always specify the delimeter, even if there are no clang specific options at all, in order to avoid possible errors regarding compilation database; in such case delimeter should be the last option in hipify-clang's command line.
+Delimiter "--" is used to separate hipify-clang options (before the delimiter) from clang options (after the delimiter).
+It is strongly recommended to always specify the delimiter, even if there are no clang specific options at all, in order to avoid possible errors regarding compilation database; in such case delimeter should be the last option in hipify-clang's command line.

 Option "-x clang" is also worth specifying in order to convert source CUDA files with extensions other than standard extensions (*.cu, *.cuh).